R3DRUN3/github-content-sync/README.md

 ## Purpose

+This tool has been specifically developed to assist the *Special Interest Groups (SIGs)* responsible for *glossary* management within the [CNCF](https://github.com/cncf).
-The purpose of this tool is to facilitate the comparison of folder contents within a GitHub repository.
+The purpose of the tool is to facilitate the comparison of folder contents within a GitHub repository.
 **This was specifically meant for those repo that contain documentation in various languages** (divided into different folders) and you need a fast way to know the deltas:
 In this case, usually the reference folder and "*source of truth*" is the "*english*" one (for a real world example take a look at [this repo](https://github.com/cncf/glossary/tree/main/content), for a test playground we use [this one](https://github.com/R3DRUN3/content-sync-tester)).
 Generally, it can be useful in scenarios where you have two folders within a repository and you want to identify the differences between them, such as missing files or files with newer commits.